atljoseph/snapr/Readme.md

 ## Environment

 You need a file at the project root named `.env`, and yes, it can be blank.
+For the environment variables specified in the `.env` file, after building, they will no longer be overridable at runtime.
+If a variable is not set, then it can be overriden at runtime.

-These variables apply to the `snap` command flags:
+These OPTIONAL variables apply to the `snap` command flags:
 ```
 SNAP_DEVICE=
 SNAP_DIR_EXTRA=